dirkschumacher/r-shiny-electron/README.md

 * Clone
 * `npm install`
-* Put a copy of your mac R version in r-mac `/Library/Frameworks/R.framework/Versions/3.5/Resources`
+* Put a copy of your mac R version in a directory called `r-mac`.
+The content to copy is here: `/Library/Frameworks/R.framework/Versions/3.5/Resources` (you might want to leave the prune the library folder)
 * `npm start`